Xakkusu/bioshock-quiz/README.md

 - To understand the use of modals/pop-ups when clicking a certain element I relied on the material from [W3Schools](https://www.w3schools.com/howto/howto_css_modals.asp) and this [Youtube Video by Florin Pop](https://www.youtube.com/watch?v=XH5OW46yO8I).
 Both explained the whole concept and code behind it very well.
 The according sections in my code where these things were relied on are also marked with a comment.

--  To understand the general use and structure of a quiz game I relied on the conten of the following [Youtube video by GreatStack](https://www.youtube.com/watch?v=PBcqGxrr9g8&t=14s).
+-  To understand the general use and structure of a quiz game I relied on the content of the following [Youtube video by GreatStack](https://www.youtube.com/watch?v=PBcqGxrr9g8&t=14s).
 Especially on how to implement the content for the questions and answers the code as well as the explanation helped a lot.
 The according sections in my code where these things were relied on are also marked with a comment.

-- To understand the the Fisher-Yates Shuffle to shuffle my annwers I relied on the material from [Medium written by Khaledhassan](https://medium.com/@khaledhassan45/how-to-shuffle-an-array-in-javascript-6ca30d53f772).
-As there were mainy sources to choose from his article described it in a effective understandable way.
+- To understand the Fisher-Yates Shuffle to shuffle my answers I relied on the material from [Medium written by Khaledhassan](https://medium.com/@khaledhassan45/how-to-shuffle-an-array-in-javascript-6ca30d53f772).
+As there were many sources to choose from, his article described it in an effective understandable way.
 The according sections in my code where these things were relied on are also marked with a comment.

-- To understand the use the concept of a timer I relied on the material from [JavaScript.Info](https://javascript.info/settimeout-setinterval), [SheCodes](https://www.shecodes.io/athena/52336-how-to-create-a-countdown-timer-in-javascript) and this [Youtube Video by CodeSTACKr](https://www.youtube.com/watch?v=JRevaOwNKTI).
+- To understand the concept of a timer I relied on the material from [JavaScript.Info](https://javascript.info/settimeout-setinterval), [SheCodes](https://www.shecodes.io/athena/52336-how-to-create-a-countdown-timer-in-javascript) and this [Youtube Video by CodeSTACKr](https://www.youtube.com/watch?v=JRevaOwNKTI).
 Compared to other sources I could easily adapt their teachings to my cause.
 The according sections in my code where these things were relied on are also marked with a comment.

-- To understand the use the concept of a progress bar for my countdown bar I relied on the material from [W3Schools](https://www.w3schools.com/howto/howto_js_progressbar.asp).
+- To understand the concept of a progress bar for my countdown bar I relied on the material from [W3Schools](https://www.w3schools.com/howto/howto_js_progressbar.asp).
 It explained the whole concept and code behind it very well.
 The according sections in my code where these things were relied on are also marked with a comment.

 - To understand the use the concept of border images I relied on the following [Youtube Video by Kevin Powell](https://www.youtube.com/watch?v=ypstT5UfCsk).
 It allowed me to easily implement a border image.
 The according sections in my code where these things were relied on are also marked with a comment.